ddewaele/springboot.crud.sample/README.md

 mvn clean install
 ```

+## Maven

+This project was uploaded to maven central using [Sonatypes excellent OSSRH guide](http://central.sonatype.org/pages/ossrh-guide.html).

 ## Docker
 The maven build file also generates a docker container with the name `springboot.crud.sample` and is available on [Docker HUB](https://hub.docker.com/r/ddewaele/springboot.crud.sample/).